Elisjoshi/GPTree/LivingDocument.md

 * We will document every software component and API endpoints in our Software Design section of this document
   - Make sure to note how components relate to each other
   - What endpoints are expecting and doing
+* For users documentation, we will have a help/FAQ page if they are to get stuck at any point while using the site

 ### Getting External feedback